mcinquin/OVH-Server-Availability/README.md

 ##Review
 This PERL script check Kimsufi/SYS servers availibility for purchase.
-You can chosse between sending an email or just showing in standard output as notification.
+You can choose between sending an email or just showing in standard output as notification.

 ##Version
-1.0
+1.1

 ##Requirements
 * LWP::UserAgent